Sanghita1989/Ahmedabad_Realtime_Forecast_Model_RUVISION/README.md

 Execution Process:

-│── config.py │── download.py │── preprocessing.py │── modeling.py │── postprocessing.py
+│── config.py │── download.py │── preprocessing.py │── modeling and results.py │── plot.py

 👉 Overview
 This repository runs an operational rainfall forecasting model for Ahmedabad using GFS data and observed IMD rainfall.
 The model has two major components: